Article XIII. Administration and Enforcement

 28 – 1303.5 POWERS AND DUTIES

-The Board of Appeals shall have the following powers and duties:
+The Board of Zoning Appeals shall have the following powers and duties:

-- Administrative Review - To hear and decide appeals where it is alleged there is error in any order, requirement, decision, or determination made by the Zoning Inspector, Building Inspector, Town Planner, Historic District Commission or the Planning Commission in the enforcement of this Ordinance.
+A. Administrative Review - To hear and decide appeals where it is alleged there is error in any order, requirement, decision, or determination made by the Code Enforcement Officer, Building Official, Town Planner, or the Planning and Zoning Commission in the enforcement of this Ordinance.

-- The Board of Appeals has determined if Planning Commission review of the application is necessary, and if so, the written findings and recommendations of the Planning Commission have been received by the Board.
-Planning Commission review shall only be necessary when the granting of the proposed Special Exception would be of such magnitude to be equivalent to a rezoning.
+2. The Board of Zoning Appeals has determined if Planning and Zoning Commission review of the application is necessary, and if so, the written findings and recommendations of the Planning and Zoning Commission have been received by the Board.
+Planning and Zoning Commission review shall only be necessary when the granting of the proposed Special Exception would be of such magnitude to be equivalent to a rezoning.

-- Notice shall be given at least fifteen (15) days in advance of public hearing.
+3. Notice shall be given at least fifteen (15) days in advance of public hearing.
 The owner of the property for which special exception is sought, or his agent, shall be notified by mail.
-Notice of such hearings shall be posted on the property for which special exception is sought and at the Town Hall, and notice shall be published in a newspaper of general circulation in the Town, at least fifteen (15) days prior to the public hearing.
-In addition, notice to surrounding property owners shall be provided in accordance with the provisions of Section 28 – 301.2 G of this Ordinance.
+Notice of such hearings shall be posted on the property for which special exception is sought and at the Town Hall, and notice shall be published in a newspaper of general circulation in the Town, and on the Town of Easton website, at least fifteen (15) days prior to the public hearing.
+In addition, notice to surrounding property owners shall be provided in accordance with the provisions of Section 28 – 901.2 G of this Ordinance.